hossamnasser938/JavaScript-Essential-Training-Course-Documentation/8. Project: Typing speed tester/typing_speed_tester.md

   background-color : orange;
 }
 ```
 In this CSS sheet the rules under `reset` are applied to the button when you are not hovering over.
-Once you hover over the button the rules under `reset : hover` are applied.
+Once you hover over the button, the rules under `reset : hover` are applied.
 Interchanging the colors of the text and the background, as you see in this example, makes the button looks great.

-* To detect when a user start typing in some area, use either the event `keypress` or the event `keyup` both of them fires as soon as a user hits a key on the keyboard but there is a little difference between them:
+* To detect when a user start typing in some area, use either the event `keypress` or the event `keyup` both of them fire as soon as a user hits a key on the keyboard but there is a little difference between them:
-    * `keypress` fires when keys that produces character value(numeric, alphabetic, and punctuation keys) is **pressed** which means it fires **right before** the key typed is captured so when accessing the text typed it **does not** contain the key typed.
+    * `keypress` fires when keys that produce character value(numeric, alphabetic, and punctuation keys) is **pressed** which means it fires **right before** the key typed is captured so when accessing the text typed it **does not** contain the key typed.
 Unfortunately, this event is now **deprecated** and it is recommended to use either `keydown`(fires when **any key** is **pressed**) or `beforeinput`(fires when an input DOM element_such as `<input>`, `<select>`, `<textarea>`_ is about to be modified).
     * `keyup` fires when any key(not just keys that produce character value) is **released** which means it fires **right after** the key(if it is a key that produce character value) typed is captured(when a key is released) so when accessing the text typed it **does  contain** the key typed.

-* To access the text entered by the user in a `<textarear>` element, suppose that we have a textarea DOM element with id testarea.
+* To access the text entered by the user in a `<textarea>` element, suppose that we have a textarea DOM element with id testarea.
 We need first to get a reference to that element and then access the `value` property:
 ```
 const TEST_AREA = document.querySelector("#testarea");
 var textEntered = TEST_AREA.value;